 Remote Asset Tracking App: Top Ten Features Required for Global Audits

 Now that smartphones and tablets have revolutionized the enterprise space, it has never been possible to quickly and accurately track assets globally.
-What tools are required for a successful asset tagging, tracking and auditing programs?
+What tools are required for successful asset tagging, tracking, and auditing programs?

 Here are the Top Ten requirements: